Skip navigation

 What special precautions should I follow?

-• tell your doctor and pharmacist if you are allergic to ustekinumab, any other medications, or any of the ingredients in ustekinumab injection.
-If you will be using the prefilled syringe, tell your doctor if you or the person who will be injecting the medication that you are allergic to latex or rubber.
+• tell your doctor and pharmacist if you are allergic to ustekinumab, any other medications, or any of the ingredients in ustekinumab injection products.
+If you will be using a prefilled syringe, tell your doctor if you or the person who will be injecting the medication that you are allergic to latex or rubber.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 • tell your doctor if you have or have ever had any type of cancer.
-Also tell your doctor if you have received or are receiving phototherapy or allergy shots (a series of injections given regularly to prevent the body from developing allergic reactions to specific substances).
+Also tell your doctor if you have received or are receiving allergy shots (a series of injections given regularly to prevent the body from developing allergic reactions to specific substances).
+If you have psoriasis, tell your doctor if you have been treated with light therapy.

 • tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
-If you become pregnant while receiving ustekinumab injection, call your doctor.
+If you become pregnant while using an ustekinumab injection product, call your doctor.

-• if you are having surgery, including dental surgery, tell the doctor or dentist that you are using ustekinumab injection.
+• if you are having surgery, including dental surgery, tell the doctor or dentist that you are using an ustekinumab injection product.

 • check with your doctor to see if you need to receive any vaccinations.
-It is important to have all vaccines appropriate for your age before beginning your treatment with ustekinumab injection.
+It is important to have all vaccines appropriate for your age before beginning your treatment with ustekinumab injection products.
 Do not have any vaccinations during your treatment without talking to your doctor.
-It is especially important not to receive the BCG vaccine for one year before your treatment, during your treatment, and for one year after your treatment.
-Also talk to your doctor if anyone in your household needs to receive a vaccine during your treatment with ustekinumab injection.
+It is especially important not to receive the Bacillus Calmette-Guerin (BCG) vaccine for one year before your treatment, during your treatment, and for one year after your treatment.
+Also talk to your doctor if anyone in your household needs to receive a vaccine during your treatment with ustekinumab injection products.

-• you should know that ustekinumab injection may decrease your ability to fight infection from bacteria, viruses, and fungi and increase the risk that you will get a serious or life-threatening infection.
+• you should know that ustekinumab injection products may decrease your ability to fight infection from bacteria, viruses, and fungi and increase the risk that you will get a serious or life-threatening infection.
 Tell your doctor if you often get any type of infection or if you have or think you may have any type of infection now.
-This includes new or changing skin lesions, minor infections (such as open cuts or sores), infections that come and go (such as cold sores), and chronic infections that do not go away.
-If you experience any of the following symptoms during or shortly after your treatment with ustekinumab injection, call your doctor immediately: weakness; sweating; chills; muscle aches; sore throat; cough; shortness of breath; fever; weight loss; extreme tiredness; flu-like symptoms; warm, red, or painful skin; painful, difficult, or frequent urination; diarrhea; stomach pain; or other signs of infection.
+This includes minor infections (such as open cuts or sores), infections that come and go (such as cold sores), and chronic infections that do not go away.
+If you experience any of the following symptoms during or shortly after your treatment with ustekinumab injection products, call your doctor immediately: weakness; sweating; chills; muscle aches; sore throat; cough; shortness of breath; fever; weight loss; extreme tiredness; flu-like symptoms; warm, red, or painful skin; painful, difficult, or frequent urination; diarrhea; stomach pain; or other signs of infection.

 What special dietary instructions should I follow?